Godfred777/Pejuma_new_Project/README.md

 ### Sign Up

-To get started with SkillLink, follow these simple steps:
+To get started with Pejuma, follow these simple steps:

 1. Visit [www.pejuma.com](https://www.pejuma.com) and click on the "Sign Up" button.
 2. Provide your basic details and create a secure account.